SanaMegabytes/megabytes-mining-pool-operators/README.md

 This guide is intended for **pool administrators, stratum operators, and infrastructure maintainers**.

 Blocks mined through the reference Stratum implementation were validated to correctly preserve DAG parent commitments (DAGP), SegWit commitments, and MNS registrations embedded in the coinbase transaction.
 The pool does not compute or alter DAG data and relies entirely on daemon-provided block templates.
-FILE : megabytes_stratum.cpp

 ---